preity-singh/strava-overtraining-detector/README.md

 ## Why ACWR Over TSB

 TSB (Training Stress Balance) is what TrainingPeaks uses — it relies on power/pace zones and workout-level stress scores that require either a power meter or accurate pace data with a known fitness threshold.
 For casual runners tracking only distance and time, those inputs don't exist without calibration.
-ACWR works with raw mileage alone, making it accessible to any runner with a GPS watch.
+ACWR works with raw mileage alone, making it accessible to any runner with a GPS watch or smartphone.
 The tradeoff is less precision at high performance levels, but for injury-risk detection in recreational runners, the spike-vs-baseline signal is what matters.

 ## What's Next

-- Suggested mileage range for next week (already partially implemented via 10% rule in tooltips)
 - Strava API pagination for runners with 200+ activities
 - Persistence layer so users don't re-auth every visit